section-engineering-education/engineering-education/articles/image-classifier-keras/index.md

 ![GPU-True](/engineering-education/build-image-classifier-keras/4.jpg "")

 Now our output is _True_.
-This means we are using a GPU on Google’s Colab.
+It indicates that we are using a GPU on Google’s Colab.
 With a GPU, we can train our model faster.

 ![GPU True](/engineering-education/build-image-classifier-keras/meme2.jpg "")